 - Personal computers and devices may be connected to the network from the residence halls and other locations.
-Each student can connect to the network by wired connections in residence hall rooms and by wireless almost anywhere on campus.
+Each student can connect to the network using wired or wireless connections where available.
 Look for the TUWIFI wireless network for most devices, or TUGUEST for game consoles and other devices, which must be registered first at http://register.transy.edu.
 For more details on how to register and connect devices, visit the FAQ on http://inside.transy.edu/it-help-desk/.
-If you encounter a Transylvania lab computer or device that needs to be registered or is asking to connect to the network, please contact the Helpdesk – do NOT register it with your account information.
+If you encounter a Transylvania lab computer or device that needs to be registered or is asking to connect to the network, please contact the Helpdesk – DO NOT register it with your account information.

-- Information Technology will offer only limited support in connecting personal entertainment devices (such as video game consoles, digital video recorders, etc.) to the network.
+- Information Technology will offer only limited support in connecting personal entertainment devices (such as video game consoles, streaming devices, etc.) to the network.
 However, these devices are allowed.

 - The Residential Network may not be used to run computer servers that may potentially disrupt the operation of Transylvania’s campus network.
 Specifically, no student’s computer system may run a DNS server or DHCP server, including those available on routers and personal storage devices.

 - The Residential Network is a shared resource.
-Thus, network use or applications which inhibit or interfere with the use of the network by others are not permitted.
-For example, applications which use an unusually high portion of the bandwidth for extended periods of time, thus inhibiting the use of the network by others, are not permitted.
+Network use or applications which inhibit or interfere with the use of the network by others are not permitted.
+For example, applications which use unusually high bandwidth for extended periods of time inhibiting the use of the network by others are not permitted.
 Peer-to-peer or network file sharing programs are not supported by the network.
 Users may be asked to cease any system activity that directly or indirectly creates interference in the operation and administration of the network.